icy/google-group-crawler/README.md

 ## Known problems

-This script can't recover emails because they are hidden from public unless you use valid cookies to download data.
+This script can't recover emails public groups unless you use valid cookies to download data.

 When cookies are used, all emails are recovered, and you must filter them before making your archive public.

 ## License